May Futrelle

 Lily May Futrelle (née Peel; May 26, 1876 – October 29, 1967) was an American writer.

 She and her husband, fellow writer Jacques Futrelle, were passengers on the maiden voyage of RMS Titanic in April 1912.
-He was killed in its sinking, after insisting that she board a lifeboat while he remained behind.
+He died in its sinking, after insisting that she board a lifeboat while he remained behind.

 Early life

 Lily May Peel was born in Atlanta on May 26, 1876.
 She met journalist Jacques Futrelle while he was working for The Atlanta Journal, and they married on July 17, 1895.

 He was offered a job with the New York Herald, and the couple moved to Gramercy Park, where their social circle included O. Henry and Edith Wharton.
 The Futrelles had a daughter together in 1897, and a son in 1899.

 The family lived in Scituate, Massachusetts and Richmond, Virginia during a period when Jacques was unable to work due to strain he experienced while working long hours to cover the Spanish–American War.
 They returned to Massachusetts when he was hired by the Boston American.

 Beginning in 1905, Jacques published a series of mystery stories about a detective known as "The Thinking Machine".
 May collaborated on one of these, "The Grinning God", where she wrote the first half as a scenario that the detective supposedly could not solve, and Jacques completed it.
 The stories became extremely popular, and the couple were able to afford luxuries such as a new house in Scituate (which they named "Stepping Stones"), an early automobile, and trips on ocean liners.
 May later recalled, "We used to cross the Atlantic at the drop of a telegram."